 Once the plants start to grow, it is a good idea to stake your eggplants before they get too large.
 This avoids disturbing the roots once the plant is established.
 Most varieties will be fine tied to a piece of bamboo or a wooden stake sunk deeply into your pot.
 You can also build a bamboo cage or use a coated metal tomato cage.

 Eggplant needs a fast-draining potting soil, but also one that will not dry out too fast.
 If you are using a very light soil, you will have to water enough times during the day so that the soil does not completely dry out.
-If you let the pot dry out too much—sometimes even once—it can create problems for the creation of beautiful, unmarred eggplants.
+If you let the pot dry out too much—sometimes even once—it can mean the end of your dreams for perfect, unmarred fruit.
 In the heat of the summer, depending on your pot size, that may mean you need to water your plant twice a day or more.

 Eggplant requires a lot of nutrients.
-When potting mature seedlings or purchased starts, mix an all-purpose fertilizer into your potting soil at the beginning of the season and then do supplemental feeding with a diluted liquid fertilizer every other week during the growing season.
-However, if you are using a grow box system, you will only need to fertilize at the beginning of the season, according to the directions.
+When potting mature seedlings or purchased starts, mix an all-purpose fertilizer into your potting soil at the beginning of the season.
+For general feeding, apply a diluted liquid fertilizer every other week during the growing season.

 Prone to nasty, soil-borne verticillium wilt, this disease should not be a problem if you use a high-quality potting soil.
 This disease is fairly common in traditional garden soil.
 Also, consistent watering is key to continued eggplant health.